-Jeffrey Shupp, MD, is the Director of The Burn Center at MedStar Washington Hospital Center and an attending surgeon in the Burns/Trauma section of surgery.
-Dr. Shupp is also the lead investigator at the Firefighters' Burn and Surgical Research Laboratory and the Director of Burn Research at MedStar Health Research Institute.
-He is an assistant professor of Biomedical Engineering at The Catholic University of America and an instructor of surgery at the Uniformed Services University of the Health Sciences.
+Jeffrey Shupp, MD, FACS, is the director of the Burn Center at MedStar Washington Hospital Center and an attending surgeon in the Trauma, burn division.
+Dr. Shupp is also the lead investigator at the Firefighters' Burn and Surgical Research Laboratory and the director of burn research at MedStar Health Research Institute.
+He is an associate professor of surgery, biochemistry, and molecular and cellular biology at the Georgetown University School of Medicine.
+He is also an assistant professor of Biomedical Engineering at The Catholic University of America and an associate professor of surgery at the Uniformed Services University of the Health Sciences.

 From his first encounters, the mechanisms of burn injuries, as well as the care for burn patients, became a huge interest of his.
 He immediately tailored his background in molecular biology research to focus on many aspects of clinical and translational burn and wound healing research.
 His clinical and research interests include innovative technologies for grafting and skin coverage as well as finding new strategies to improve the outcomes and care of individual patients.